Resources for Justice

 Compiled by Educator Barnes

 I want this page to be a living document to house the resources I come across.
-That is the intention behind my website and why my slogan is Educator Barnes: Empowering Minds One Resource at a Time.
+That is one of the intentions behind this website and our slogan, "Empowering Minds One Resource at a Time."
 Most of the resources below are resources I have read, watched, and/or used.
 If that is not the case, there is a notation beside the resource.

 13 Microaggressions Black People Deal with All of the Time by Kesley Borresan